Article Table Of Contents

 Population: 31,762

-Despite New Hampshire's reputation for being a safe place to live with your family, Conway might be an exception.
+Despite New Hampshire’s reputation for being a safe place to live with your family, Conway might be an exception.
 Its large tourism industry and seasonal resident population contribute to its growing crime rate, as many of the crimes are committed against out of town visitors.
-In 2020, Conway ranked number 1 for rapes, 6 for property crimes, and as fifth highest for overall crimes.
+In 2021, Conway ranked number 4 for rapes, 8 for property crimes, and as eighth highest for overall crimes.

 It is the most populous community in Carroll County, with around 20% of the county's population living there.
 It is located near the White Mountain National Forest and the popular Echo Lake State Park.
 Visiting climbers like to visit Cathedral Ledge.